-B. OIS Inspection Report.
+B. Inspection Case File.

-The OIS Inspection Report shall list the following:
+The Inspection Case File shall list the following:

 - 1. Establishment Name; - 2.
 Inspection Number; - 3.
 Additional Citation Mailing Addresses; - 4.
 Names and Addresses of all Organized Employee Groups; - 5.
 Names, Addresses and Phone Numbers of Authorized Representatives of Employees; - 6.
 Employer Representatives contacted and the extent of their participation in the inspection; - 7.
 CSHO's evaluation of the Employer's Safety and Health System, and if applicable, a discussion of any penalty reduction for good faith; - 8.
-A written narrative containing accurate and concise information about the employer and the worksite; - 9.
+A written narrative containing accurate and concise information about the employer and the worksite: - 9.
 Date the closing conference(s) was held and description of any unusual circumstances encountered; - 10.
 Any other relevant comments/information CSHOs believe may be helpful, based on his/her professional judgment;

 - 11. Names, Addresses and Phone Numbers of other persons contacted during the inspection, such as the police, coroner, attorney, etc.; - 12.
 Names and Job Titles of any individuals who accompanied the CSHO on the inspection; - 13.
 Calculation of the DART rate (at least three full calendar years and the current year); - 14.
 Discussion clearly addressing all items on any applicable Complaint or Referral; - 15.
-Type of Legal Entity [Indicate whether the employer is a corporation, partnership, sole proprietorship, etc. (Do not use the word "owner.")
-If the employer named is a subsidiary of another firm, indicate that.]; and - 16.
+Type of Legal Entity [Indicate whether the employer is a corporation, partnership, sole proprietorship, etc. If the employer named is a subsidiary of another firm, indicate that. - 16.
 Coverage Information.